welcome to the mayan ruins website .

 The last day (day 13, Ben) includes the glyph:

-These days form a patterned series; the four directional glyphs followed by the two earth related glyphs.
-To complete this structure from the presumed South glyph, associated with the last day of the almanac, it would need to be followed by five other glyphs; three of them being directional and two of them the earth related glyphs.
+These days form a patterned series; the four directional glyphs followed by the two earth/stone related glyphs.
+To complete this structure from the presumed South glyph, associated with the last day of the almanac, it would need to be followed by five other glyphs; three of them being directional and two of them the earth/stone related glyphs.
 It would then be necessary to continue forward an additional six days, starting with the directional glyph North, thereby completing the four directions and finishing with a similar glyph pattern series as described above.
 The Maya were sticklers when it came to mathematical structure and almanac sequences, and this layout is a very plausible scenario.

 A proposed completion of the directional pattern series then brings the total to 24 days, and a completed row would finish like this: